ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {:note: .note}

 For Windows OS, the user will be SYSTEM and you have to key in the RMM SSH Key here to authenticate for both Source and Target machines.
 {:note: .note}

+In case, if user is using 'Auto Provision' feature, no need to setup target.
+Only friendly name for target machine is required.
+{:note: .note}

 ## RackWare RMM V2V Migration